0x62797465/ctf-writeups/re/d97d76a700b0b4333acd0d0c433f3f1e9223e00bf1220cafc17eb04a8430062b/README.md

 # The crackme's background
 ![image](https://github.com/Boberttt/notes/assets/104478197/7ab34977-6344-4412-b1ba-b12bddaccbd3)\
 In the past, I've seen Christopher Domas's work.
 I could tell from the challenge name it was going to be Christopher Domas related because of this awesome project he made: https://github.com/xoreaxeaxeax/REpsych.
-But I did not expect it to be movfuscated (pick a better name devs!)\
+But I did not expect it to be movfuscated (pick a better name devs!
+Edit: after reading the official writeup I realized it was a hint, lol)\
 For those who do not know, x86 mov is Turing complete.
 This means that, only using the mov instruction, you can remake any program.
 Christopher's role in this was making a mov compiler: https://github.com/xoreaxeaxeax/movfuscator

 # Initial analysis